 Whether you’re using these integrations for analytics – transferring data between systems – or for creating connected customer experiences, these tools can help you to bridge the gaps where dedicated tools are missing or don’t hit the mark for you.

-These are all things you need to bear in mind when selecting your user retention tools, and which push a lot of product managers towards one-stop solutions that incorporate a lot of different functionality like Userpilot does.
+These are all things you need to bear in mind when selecting your user retention tools, and they push a lot of product managers towards one-stop solutions that incorporate a lot of different functionality as Userpilot does.

 So that’s our guide to picking the best user retention tools.
 We hope you found it useful!
 Please add your own tips, tricks, and tools below…